jjspeedie/guide.2021.1.00690.S/step0/step0-program-overview.md

 ### Spectral line profiles

 Our spectral windows cover a larger frequency range than the emission lines they target.
 It can be a good idea to take a look at what's happening throughout the whole spectral window though, which we do the quick way here by creating spectral line profiles.
-These were not delivered by the pipeline.
 Note the different y-axis scale.

 ````{card}
 <center>